ukashu/goodteacher/README.md

 <div align="center">
   <img src="./readme/banner.svg" width="60%" height="auto"/>
-  <p>:warning: This is a repository for the frontend side of this project - you can find server side in <a>goodteacher-api</a> repository.</p>
+  <p>:warning: This is a repository for the frontend side of this project - you can find server side in the <a href="https://github.com/ukashu/goodteacher-api">goodteacher-api</a> repository.</p>
 </div>

 >## Description
-Goodteacher is an online replacement of a student notebook.
+Mobile app goodteacher is an online replacement of a student notebook.
 It's made for teachers and students, primarily with music schools in mind, but it can be used in any field.
 Teachers can create classes, add students to them and send out tasks for students.
 The students can join classes and manage their task - complete or add more of them.
 It is a mobile application written in React Native with a Node.js server and a database.
 It features dynamically generated SVG avatars.
 >## Preview
 <p>
 <details>